otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Retrieves the `msg` attached to the DAKE-3 message:
    1. Verifies that the message type is either `0x04` or `0x05`.
 Abort if it is not.
-   1. Verifies that the protocol version of the message is `0x0004`.
+   1. Verifies that the protocol version of the message is `0x0004` or a higher version of the protocol.
 Abort if it is not.
    1. If this is a "Prekey Publication message":
       * Calculates the Prekey MAC key:
         `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.